- Environment & Conservation

 Seattle Public Utilities and King County are building underground stormwater and sewer storage.

-Seattle Public Utilities and King County are working together to build an underground storage tunnel.
-During storms, this tunnel will hold polluted water from Ballard, Fremont, Wallingford, and north Queen Anne, preventing it from overflowing into the Lake Washington Ship Canal.
-Read the Joint Project Agreement (pdf) to learn about how Seattle Public Utilities and King County work together on this project.
+Seattle Public Utilities and King County are working together to build a 2.7-mile, 18'10"-diameter underground storage tunnel.
+During storms, this tunnel will hold polluted water from Ballard, Fremont, Wallingford, and north Queen Anne, preventing it from overflowing into Lake Union, the Ship Canal and Salmon Bay.

 Learn more about work in your neighborhood: